 OSMIG is a group of individuals interested in orthopedic surgery and sports medicine.
 This group promotes learning of the sub-specialties and hearing from those that work in different aspects of this field.
 Throughout the year, OSMIG hosts: 1) discussions led by orthopedic surgeons and residents and sports medicine attending physicians and residents, 2) activities involving ultrasound of the extremities and joints, and 3) other hands on activities that will help to explore the fields of orthopedic surgery and sports medicine.

 The Pediatric Interest Group is dedicated to fostering an interest in pediatrics among medical students and providing opportunities to members who are interested in pediatrics to learn more about the specialty.
 We host lunches throughout the school year and have both general pediatricians and pediatric sub-specialists come to share with our students.
-We also have a partnership with Palmetto Health Richland Children’s Hospital where we help with events such as their annual Halloween Carnival.
+We also have a partnership with Prisma Health Children’s Hospital - Midlands where we help with events such as their annual Halloween Carnival.